boardgameio/boardgame.io/docs/documentation/multiplayer.md

 without having to set up a server to test it.

 To do this `import { Local } from 'boardgame.io/multiplayer'`,
 and add `multiplayer: Local()` to the client options.
-Or `multiplayer: Local({ persist : true })` if you want game state to be cached using `localStorage`.
 Now you can instantiate as many of these clients in your app as you like and you will notice that they’re all kept in sync, sharing the same state.

 <!-- tabs:start -->